McLargo/mkdown-docs/docs/architecture/api-design.md

-# Developing an API
+# API Design

-Briefly description of what should be consider when developing an API, some good practices.
+Briefly description of what should be consider when designing and developing an API, some good practices.
+Design good API from starters is important, as they can grow quickly and it is hard to change them later.
+Also, new developers can have a quicker ramp up to the project.

 ## Good practices RESTful API